-Report on Standalone Financial Statements
+Report on Audit of Standalone Financial Statements

-We have audited the accompanying standalone financial statements of Wanbury Limited ("the Company"), which comprise the Standalone Balance Sheet as at 31 March 2020, the Standalone Statement of Profit and Loss including Other Comprehensive Income (Loss), the Standalone Statement of Changes in Equity, the Standalone Cash Flow Statement for the year then ended and a summary of the Notes to the standalone financial statement, including significant accounting policies and other explanatory information (herein after referred to as "standalone financial statements").
+We have audited the accompanying standalone financial statements of Wanbury Limited ("the Company"), which comprise the Standalone Balance Sheet as at 31 March 2021, the Standalone Statement of Profit and Loss including Other Comprehensive Income/(Loss), the Standalone Statement of Changes in Equity, the Standalone Cash Flow Statement for the year then ended and the Notes to the standalone financial statement, including a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2020, and its profit, other comprehensive income (loss), changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2021, and its loss, other comprehensive income (loss), changes in equity and its cash flows for the year ended on that date.